ccamel/awesome-ccamel/README.md

 - [Agoric/dapp-oracle](https://github.com/Agoric/dapp-oracle) - A generic blockchain oracle implementation
 - [AlbertHernandez/branch-name-action](https://github.com/AlbertHernandez/branch-name-action) - Check if the branch name is following a convention name
 - [AmbireTech/wallet](https://github.com/AmbireTech/wallet) - Ambire Wallet: making self-custody easy and secure for the EVM ecosystem
-- [Anil-matcha/Open-Lovart](https://github.com/Anil-matcha/Open-Lovart) - Open-source AI design agent — alternative to Lovart, Runway Agent, Luma Labs Agent, Krea Agent, Pika Agent, Galileo AI, Magic Patterns.
+- [Anil-matcha/Open-AI-Design-Agent](https://github.com/Anil-matcha/Open-AI-Design-Agent) - Open-source AI design agent — alternative to Lovart AI, Runway Agent, Luma Labs Agent, Krea Agent, Pika Agent, Galileo AI, Magic Patterns.
 Autonomous multi-step creative for posters, social, brand kits, ad creatives, and video.
 Free, MIT-licensed, self-hosted.
 - [AshKyd/ui95](https://github.com/AshKyd/ui95) - 🖥 WIP: A preact implementation of Windows 95/98/ME style components and apps.
 See it in action on my personal site at https://ash.ms
 - [BitCannaCommunity/cosmos-faucet](https://github.com/BitCannaCommunity/cosmos-faucet) - Cosmos-faucet is a simple alternative to the tendermint/faucet GoLang script.
 This is an idea adapted for  Bitcanna and can be used for any project using cosmos.
 - [ChristophP/elm-esm](https://github.com/ChristophP/elm-esm) - Turn Elm compiler output into modern ES Modules